FIGLAB/ubicoustics/README.md

 ```shell
 (ubicoustics)$ python example_fileprediction_simple.py
 ```
 The script will automatically download a model file called `example_model.hdf5` into the `/models` directory (if it doesn't exist).
 It's an 865.8MB file, so the download might take a while depending on your Internet connection.
 The script above will perform audio event detection on `example.wav`.
-The script will use your computer's speakers to playback the audio file while displaying its predictions.
-If everything runs correctly, you should get the following output:

 ```shell
 =====